simeononsecurity/simeononsecurity.ch/content/articles/best-cybersecurity-movies/index.en.md

 ## Blackhat (2015)

-**Blackhat** delves into the world of cybercrime and international espionage.
+**Blackhat** digs into the world of cybercrime and international espionage.
 It follows a convicted hacker who is released from prison to help track down a cybercriminal responsible for a major cyberattack.
 The film highlights the global nature of cyber threats.

 {{< figure src="blackhat.jpg" alt="BlackHat Movie Poster" link="https://amzn.to/48FyNu3" >}}